 - Reimbursement for paid or unpaid child support payments owed by claimant while imprisoned;

 - Reimbursement for reasonable costs of paid or unpaid reintegrative expenses for immediate services secured by the claimant upon exoneration and release, including housing, transportation, substistence, reintegrative services and medical and dental health care costs.

-For more information contact the Minneapolis, MN criminal defense attorneys at the Law Office of Brockton D. Hunter, P.A.
+For more information contact a Minneapolis criminal defense attorney at Brockton D. Hunter P.A.